 Which Seats Offer The Best View?

-For a show like Pretty Woman, with its killer music and spellbinding theatricality, you need to be aware of what seats to pick and which ones to avoid to make your Broadway experience truly remarkable and immersive.
-Given that there are 1232 seats in this theatre, we understand the temptation of just booking whatever seats are available.
+Given that there are about 1,232 seats in this theatre, we understand the temptation of just booking whatever seats are available.
 But pick the wrong seats and you’ll end up watching the show from the literal sidelines.
-To help you make your Pretty Woman viewing experience special, we have handpicked the best seats in Nederlander Theatre for you.
+To help you make your viewing experience special, we have handpicked the best seats in this Nederlander Theatre seating chart guide, just for you.

 Which seats/section offer the best value for money?

 Now that the best seats in Nederlander Theatre are covered, next comes the value for money seats.
-As you would expect, the front rows seats we mentioned in the previous section are also the most expensive.
-If you don’t want to spend upwards of $100 for one Broadway ticket, we have the literal next best thing for you.
+As you would expect, the front row seats we mentioned in the previous section are also the most expensive.
+If you don’t want to spend a lot for one Broadway ticket, we have the literal next best thing for you.

 Seats in the middle orchestra rows G-M are pretty decent and cost a lot less than the premium orchestra seats.
-The last two rows DD and EE in the front mezzanine section are also value for money considering the clean view on offer and price that is charged for them.
+The last two rows DD and EE in the front mezzanine section are also value for money considering the clean view on offer and the price.
 In the rear mezzanine section, middle seats in the first four rows FF to JJ are pretty reasonable for the price of the ticket.
 Again, since the Nederlander Theatre is not the biggest theatre in the Broadway circuit, there is no such thing as a bad seat.

 More Broadway Guides